F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

 ## Prerequisites

   - This solution requires an SSH public key for access to the BIG-IP instances.
+  - This solution requires an Azure Key Vault and secret containing the intended password for the BIG-IP instances, provided in the format "https://myVaultName.vault.azure.net/secrets/mySecretName".
   - This solution requires an Azure account that can provision objects described in the solution.
   - This solution requires you to accept any Azure Marketplace "License/Terms and Conditions" for the images used in this solution.
     - By default, this solution uses [F5 BIG-IP Virtual Edition - BEST (PAYG 25Mbps)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/f5-networks.f5-big-ip-best?tab=PlansAndPrice)
     - Azure CLI:
         ```bash
-        az vm image terms accept --urn f5-networks:f5-big-ip-best:f5-bigip-virtual-edition-25m-best-hourly:16.0.101000
+        az vm image terms accept --urn f5-networks:f5-big-ip-best:f5-bigip-virtual-edition-25m-best-hourly:16.1.000000
         ```
     - For more marketplace terms information, see Azure [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/cli-ps-findimage#deploy-an-image-with-marketplace-terms).

 ## Important Configuration Notes

-- By default, this solution creates a username **quickstart** with a **temporary** password set to value of the Azure virtual machine ID which is provided in the output **bigIpVmId** of the parent template. **IMPORTANT**: You should change this temporary password immediately following deployment.
-Alternately, you may remove the quickstart user class from the runtime-init configuration prior to deployment to prevent this user account from being created.
-See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.
+- By default, this solution modifies the username **admin** with a password set to value of the Azure Key Vault secret which is provided in the input **bigIpPasswordSecretId** of the parent template.

 - This solution requires Internet access for:
   1. Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via github.com).
 Internet access is required via the management interface and then via a dataplane interface (for example, external Self-IP) once a default route is configured.
 See [Overview of Mgmt Routing](https://support.f5.com/csp/article/K13284) for more details.
 By default, as a convenience, this solution provisions Public IPs to enable this but in a production environment, outbound access should be provided by a `routed` SNAT service (for example: NAT Gateway, custom firewall, etc.). *NOTE: access via web proxy is not currently supported.
 Other options include 1) hosting the file locally and modifying the runtime-init package url and configuration files to point to local URLs instead or 2) baking them into a custom image, using the [F5 Image Generation Tool](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html).*